Web Site: https://learningconnection.stanford.edu

 In addition, VPTL provides residential computing and networking support through Resident Computer Consultants (RCCs), and computing and printing services in clusters located throughout campus.
 VPTL offers a range of student jobs and internships, and credit-bearing courses to enrolled Stanford students.

-Associate Director of Graduate Teaching & Peer Learning Programs: Tim Randazzo
+Director of Graduate Teaching & Peer Learning Programs: Tim Randazzo

 VPTL 53.
 Working Smarter.
 2 Units.